6 Steps To Jumpstart Your Retirement Journey!

 3. Calculate how much you’ll need to save.

-What each person needs will vary widely based on a number of factors, including your current age, the age at which you plan to retire, if your partner or spouse has an income, your spending habits, and different sources of retirement income.
+What each person needs will vary widely based on several factors, including your current age, the age at which you plan to retire, if your partner or spouse has an income, your spending habits, and different sources of retirement income.
 There are also circumstances beyond your control, like how long you can expect to live based on family history.

 4. Take the America Saves Pledge.